Klarrio/ttn-aws-workshop/README.md

 Now, when you move the Things Node, while keeping it concealed from any light, an email should drop in your inbox.

 ## Store, Query and Dashboard flow

+Within this flow we will illustrate how one can store all the received data coming from the ThingsNode to `S3` (both the raw data set and a flattend json with a subset of the raw data set).
+We make use of the `Kinesis` to compact the incomming data sets and to write them to `S3`, to modify the incoming raw data sets to a flattend json we will make use of a `Lambda` function.
+With the AWS service `Athena` we will create a table for the subset of the raw data on which query's can be performed on the flattend json data sets stored on `S3` and which will be used via the bi tool `QuickSight`.

 ### 1. Create AWS Kinesis Firehose Delivery Stream
 TBD
 ### 2. Add Action to IoT Thing to Send Data to Kinesis.